Société des Amis des Universités de Paris

 The Société des Amis des Universités de Paris (SAUP; English: the Society of Friends of the Universities of Paris) is a public utility and non-profit association of private status regulated by the French law of 1901 on associations.
 It has been founded in 1899 for social and humanitarian purposes.

-The SAUP has been presided by a number of prestigious chairmen: Jean-Casimir Perier and Raymond Poincaré (former French Presidents), René Cassin (Nobel peace prize-winner), members of the Institute, many famous scholars ...
+The SAUP has been presided over by several prestigious chairmen: Jean-Casimir Perier and Raymond Poincaré (former French Presidents), René Cassin (Nobel peace prize-winner), members of the Institute, many famous scholars ...

-It is currently presided by Chief Education Officer Jean-Louis Boursin, Professor at the Institut d’Etudes Politiques de Paris, former president of Conference of Chief Education Officer.
-The two Vice Chairmen are Professor Jean Mesnard, member of the Institut, and Professor Jean-Robert Pitte, President of the Paris-Sorbonne University (Paris IV).
+It is currently presided by Chief Education Officer Jean-Louis Boursin, Professor at the Institut d’Etudes Politiques de Paris, and former president of the Conference of Chief Education Officers.
+The two Vice Chairmen are Professor Jean Mesnard, a member of the Institut, and Professor Jean-Robert Pitte, President of the Paris-Sorbonne University (Paris IV).
 According to its statutes, the first Vice-President of the SAUP is the Rector-Chancellor of the Paris University.

 This association, intended to develop the French culture around the world, created in 1919 the Cours de Civilisation Française de la Sorbonne, a French as a foreign language school which provides French language and civilisation classes for foreigners.

 Recently, the SAUP has created two other programs: